SSRIs and Birth Defects

 Cleft Lip and Palate

-Exposure to antidepressants can inhibit fetal growth, especially in the first two months when the baby’s head forms.
+Researchers found that a mother’s exposure to SSRIs can inhibit fetal growth, especially in the first two months when the fetus’ head forms.
 During this process, the upper lip develops before the palate, or roof of the mouth.

-When an antidepressant crosses the placenta and interferes with the normal growth of a fetus, it can result in a cleft lip or cleft palate, facial gaps that are produced when structures do not fully fuse.
+When an antidepressant crosses the placenta, it can interfere with the normal growth of a fetus.
+This can result in a cleft lip or cleft palate — facial gaps that are produced when these parts of the face do not fully fuse.

-Researchers are studying not only physical birth defects, but also the long-term neurological effects of SSRIs on fetuses.
-Autism diagnoses are on the rise in the U.S. and doctors are now studying how medications affect a baby’s development in the womb.
+Researchers are studying not only physical birth defects, but also the long-term neurological effects of SSRIs on individuals who were exposed to the drug in the womb.
+Autism diagnoses are on the rise in the U.S., and doctors are now studying how medications affect a fetus’ development.

 The association between the use of SSRI drugs during pregnancy and autism spectrum disorder (ASD) in offspring remains highly contested.